 Concrete Jack’s skilled technicians are experts at slab jacking, a process that has been around since the 1930’s, and which works by injecting grout material under sunken or unsupported concrete to raise it back to its original levels.
 After being injected under the concrete, the grout dries out and stiffens to permanently support the affected areas.
 Slab jacking works on almost any type of flat concrete, whether it be inside of a house, around a pool, on the top of your front porch or slabs of your sidewalk or driveway.

 It doesn’t take much pressure to raise concrete, our employees are careful and our concrete leveling equipment is compact, so we can work in almost any environment, safely and effectively.
 There are three easy steps to slab jacking:

-Concrete Jack’s Slab Jacking Material
+Slab Jacking Material

 Concrete slabs around homes and most businesses are only 3.5 to 6 inches thick, so they only weigh a few pounds per square inch.
-Even with no cement in Concrete Jack’s slab jacking grout, the grout has sufficient strength to hold up the concrete, even if the grout is moist enough that you can push your finger into it.
+Even with no cement in Concrete Jack’s slab jacking grout, the grout has sufficient strength to hold up the concrete.
+Even if the grout is moist enough that you can push your finger into it.
 Keeping the grout from curing (getting really hard) makes it easy for you to do things like run sprinkler lines, electrical lines or drainage pipes under repaired areas in the future.

 Other materials are used for processes similar to slab jacking.
 Foam jacking involves pumping high density polyurethane foam under the concrete, and sometimes cellular concrete is used to fill large voids below concrete.